pdjr-signalk/pdjr-skplugin-renotifier/README.md

 ## How do I write a notifier script?

-__signalk-renotifier__ passes information to a notifier script through both command line parameters and as the script's standard input.
+__pdjr-skplugin-renotifier__ passes information to a notifier script through both command line parameters and as the script's standard input.

 A special case is when a notifier script is invoked with no parameters